dev-abir/programmedByAbir/README.md

 I haven't uploaded one android project due to it's large size.

-I have deleted many projects from this repo on which I no longer work on, or which are not worthy of being hosted in a repo.
+I have deleted many projects from this repo on which are not worthy of being hosted in a repo.

+I don't want to continue development on these projects.